 - Classification – It’s important to classify severity early in the incident management planning process, especially when incidents impact customers, because it guides the design of the broader plan.

 - Teams – We were now able to match the severity to the required response.
 It doesn’t make sense to gather a full team if the incident can be managed by a smaller targeted team with the right skill set.
 Sometimes large teams can be noisy and can impact efficiency.

 - Tools – xMatters, Slack, Jira, Zendesk, and our monitoring tools are all part of our incident process.
 The purpose of the review was to understand how each tool fit into an incident and to see whether there was an opportunity to improve its use.
 For example, xMatters is central to connecting our tools and notifying our teams.
 We reviewed our use of xMatters and identified areas where we could improve.

-- Process – All tools went through this process before we reworked our plan, allowing us to see how teams used tools and to identify areas for change or improvement.
+- Process – All tools went through this process before we reworked our plan, allowing us to see how teams used tools and to identify areas for change, improvement, or workflow automation.

 Once armed with what we learned from these fundamentals, the real fun began.
 We’ll save that story for the next post.